-The $5 note now includes a tactile feature, making it simple for people who are blind or vision impaired to identify this currency.
+The $5 and $10 banknote now includes a tactile feature, making it simple for people who are blind or vision impaired to identify this currency.
 We are working towards making sure every banknote is accessible in the near future.

 Adequate funding for transport

 Alongside other disability organisations, we successfully blocked a Bill that would have reduced transport support for people with disability.